praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 2. Member method calls (with `this` pointers)
 3. Function overloading

-Each of these posed their own set of hurdles but were implemented, because, as it turns out, people love printing to the console and I absolutely *had* to get it working.
+Each of these posed their own set of hurdles and, in the end, forced me to rethink my ABI (Application Binary Interface - how arguments are passed to functions).

+I was so relieved when I got that line working because, as it turns out, people love printing to the console and I absolutely *had* to have that feature.

 I'm very excited to say that Version 1.9.1 of iCircuit shipped with these improvements.